LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 MISRA C rules 17.1 - 17.4 explain some rules on what is best.
 In summary array indexing shall be the only form of pointer arithmetic, and pointer arithmetic shall only be done within arrays.

-This rule also discourages heavily the usage of function pointers.
-This is mostly for static analyzers and tool checkers.
+This rule also discourages heavily the usage of function pointers unless they are a constant function pointer This is mostly for static analyzers and tool checkers.
 There isn't a way to know where the function pointer will go since it's run time dependent.